 •EDUF3034 Australian Theatre, Film and Learning

 •EDUH4058 Sport and Learning in Australian Culture

 •MKTG1001 Marketing Principles

-For information about courses, visit the following website: http://sydney.edu.au/courses/
+For more general course information, visit the following website: http://sydney.edu.au/courses/

 *Keep in mind that Summer in the Northern Hemisphere is Winter in Australia, so be sure to look for courses offered in Sydney's "winter" program.

 Please note that the program cost varies based on the number of credits chosen, not based on the session length.